Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_http/README.md

 };
 ```

-3. Enter the URL you want to connect to.
+3. Setup URL you want to connect to.

 ```cpp
 /* HTTP */